Is it Safe to Send Nude Pics on Snapchat?

 The internet is forever

-The idea that images are only online temporarily or that social networks come and go is technically true but also not.
-Images are archived, entire websites are recorded, reverse image lookups make finding identities easy and images are often copied from one website and used on others.
+The idea that images are only online temporarily, or that social networks come and go, is not entirely true.
+Images are archived, entire websites are recorded, reverse image lookups make finding identities easy, and images are often copied from one website to others.

 Nothing is ever truly deleted from the web.
-Visit The Wayback Machine if you don’t believe me.
+Visit The Wayback Machine to see complete archives of nearly every website ever published.
 Type in a URL of a website or web page of a site long gone and prepare to be amazed.

-The one thing you should consider before posting anything to a social network is, ‘would I be happy with my boss/mother/father/sister/partner seeing this?’
+Before posting anything to a social network, ask yourself, “would I be happy with my boss/mother/father/sister/partner seeing this?”
 If the answer is no, don’t post it.
 While your intended audience may have no intention of showing it to anyone, once you send that pic, your control over it ends.

-If you have a falling out with the recipient, you have to then trust their good nature to not do anything with that image.
-How many people do you imagine would be that trustworthy?
+If you have a falling out with the recipient, you have to then trust them not do anything with that image.

-I have mentioned it already but this point is so important, I’m mentioning it again.
-Once you post something online, in Snapchat or anywhere, you lost control of that something.
-It is out there, free for anyone to do with what they will.
+I’ve mentioned it already, but this point is important, so it’s worth repeating.
+Once you post something online, in Snapchat or anywhere, you lose control of it.
+It’s out there, free for anyone to do with what they will.
 That could mean nothing, which is great.
 It could also mean something, which isn’t so great.

 Revenge porn, outing, blackmail and more can all begin with the wrong nude pic in the wrong hands.
-While it may never happen, it is a risk and a serious risk.
+While it may never happen, it’s a serious risk.

-You know Snapchat Story right?
-The feature that allows you to share images and videos?
-The feature that does not self-destruct after 10 seconds?
-Do you know how easy it is to accidentally post something to a Story rather than just send it to someone?
+There’s feature in Snapchat called Snapchat Story, which allows you to share images and videos—but they do not self-destruct.
+It’s far too easy to accidentally post something to a Snapchat Story rather than as a direct message.
 While you can quickly remove it, you have to pray that nobody saw the image or video you just posted.